 - Maturity: 10 to 45 days after planting

 - Light: full sun is best; will tolerate partial shade

 - Spacing: 12 to 18 inches

-- Garden use: in containers, herb and flower gardens
+- Garden use: in vegetable and herb gardens

 Some Bonnie Plants varieties may not be available at your local stores, as we select and sell varieties best suited to the growing conditions in each region.